Using Mathics3 from your code¶

 9

-The above code runs the Mathics3 interpreter in a subshell and then uses the
+The above code runs the Mathics3 interpreter.
+The second example runs Mathics3 code a subshell and then uses the printed output in a call

-To call Mathics3 as a subshell this inside Python, the subprocess module might be used like this:
+To call Mathics3 as a subshell inside Python, the subprocess module might be used like this:

 from subprocess import run, PIPE